emde2002/DefaceMRI/README.md

 2. Go to `Import > Import DICOM to NIfTI`.
 3. Resize the window to make sure you can see the "Files to Convert" section.
 4. Convert the files as needed.
+5. (Optional) For batch conversion of DICOM to NIfTI you can use MRIcroGL DICOM to NIfTI.py
+6. (Optional) You need to manually change the path variable in the Python file and then execute it.

 ### Step 6: Run Deface.py